 3. Once the larger debris has been carefully removed, you can freely use your tile floor vacuum to suction up any dust, dirt, and small debris.
 If there is caked-on dirt from things like mud and food spills, you will need to use water and possibly a cleaning solution for a thorough cleaning.

-4. For caked-on dirt, you can use a mop, scrub brush, or if you vacuum has wet/dry options, simply use it.
+4. For caked-on dirt, you can use a mop, scrub brush, or if your vacuum has wet/dry options, simply use those.
 Tile is very resistant to water, so you can use a decent amount to get the job done.
-Just be carefully to dry the floor after so no one gets hurt walking on it.
+Just be careful to dry the floor after so no one gets hurt when walking on it.

 5. Depending on the cleaning tools you have, you may need to give your grout special care.
-You can do this using a scrub brush and gentle cleaning solution, or a specialty mop.
+You can do this using a scrub brush and gentle cleaning solution or a specialty mop.
 It is best to leave the cleaning solution on the grout for at least ten minutes before scrubbing it away.
-Grout will discolor overtime, so you may need to bleach it or regrout 1-2 times a year.
+Grout will discolor over time, so you may need to bleach it or regrout one to two times a year.

 6. A few times a year, you may want to wax your tile floors.
 This will help to keep their shine and also make them more resistant to staining.
 This should be done carefully as it can make the tiles very slick.
 Be sure to complete this job when the family can be out of the house for a while.

-7. Every so many years, you will want to reseal your tile and grout.
+7. Every couple of years, you will want to reseal your tile and grout.
 This further protects the tile from staining while building up its attractive shine.

 In most cases, cleaning your tile floor should just take about 10-20 minutes, depending on how dirty it is and what types of tools you have on hand.
 It is important that you clean it at least once a day, even if it is just a basic cleaning.

-Tile floors are incredibly durable, and in most homes, they never need to be replaced for anything other than changing home design.
-However, they can sustain damage given the right conditions.
-Your goal should be to keep this potential damage to a minimum, allowing you to keep your tile floors for decades to come.
-Below are some easy ways you can extend the life of your tile floor.
+Tile floors are incredibly durable, and in most homes, they never need to be replaced for anything other than changing up your home design.
+However, they can endure damage in extreme conditions.
+Your goal should be to keep this potential damage to a minimum, allowing you to keep your tile floors pristine for decades to come.
+Below are some easy ways you can extend the life of your tile floor:

-- Ask people to take off their shoes or brush their shoes off before entering your home.
-Small debris can scratch the surface of tile floors and dull the shine.
+Ask people to take off their shoes or brush their shoes off before entering your home.
+Small debris can scratch the surface of tile floors and dull its shine.

-- Make use of area rugs and runners in high traffic areas, particularly if your stairs have tile on them.
-Tile stairs are more at risk of breakage since the delicate edges are exposed.
+Make use of area rugs and runners in high traffic areas, particularly if your stairs have tile on them.
+Tile stairs are more at risk of breakage since its delicate edges are exposed.

 Your tile floors are vital to the look and function of your home.
 This means you need to keep them clean and in great shape.
-Part of this is purchasing the right vacuum for your tile floors.
-While there are many options on the market, we are confident that one of our 10 choices above will be the right vacuum for you.
+This requires that you purchase the best vacuum for your tile floors.
+While there are many options on the market, we are confident that one of our ten choices above will prove to be the right vacuum for you.